TraceLTRC/omaRandomizer/README.md

 ## Usage
 Run the program, then pick the minimum and maximum MMR.
 After that, pick a mapset you would like to play (NM1, HR3, and so on).
 You can also type INFO to check the remaining beatmaps the program has not picked.
+Everytime the program picks a map, the map is automatically opened using osu!direct.